nbuonin/mini-amf/doc/architecture/adapters.rst

 How It Works
 ============

 The adapter framework hooks into Python's module loader, so you do not need to explicitly load adapter modules.
-When you import both ``pyamf`` and a library that PyAMF provides adapters for, the adapters will be activated.
+When you import both ``miniamf`` and a library that Mini-AMF provides adapters for, the adapters will be activated.
 You can do this in either order:

 .. code-block:: python

    import array
-   import pyamf
+   import miniamf

 or

 .. code-block:: python

-   import pyamf
+   import miniamf
    import array